nvennin/test-www/procedures/Procedure_GDP_AGTXC_Establishing_the_authority_of_suppliers_to_supply_medicinal_products.md

   * A check if a Non-Compliant (NC) rating has been applied to the customer site is performed on the Regulatory Authority database e.g. EudraGMDP database is checked to determine if a GMP/GDP Non-Compliance Report has been issued for the customer-reference section 7.4
   * For customers who are authorised or entitled to supply medicinal products to the public such as General/Healthcare Practitioners or Pharmacist, verify they are authorised against the appropriate Medical Council registration or Pharmacist registration and that the ship to address is authorised to receive the category of medicinal products.
   * For hospitals or clinics with a pharmacy and retail pharmacies, verification via National Health Board or Medical Council/Pharmacy Registration Board may be performed as appropriate.
-* In the event that bona fide of the customer cannot be confirmed, the Quality Department will contact the local Regulatory Authority/ National Health Board or Medical CounciI/Directory as appropriate for the customer in the market, to ascertain the compliance risk and based on the response and outcome of a risk assessment as per *Quality Risk Management*, will determine whether approval of the customer should be progressed.
+* In the event that bona fide of the customer cannot be confirmed, the Quality Department will contact the local Regulatory Authority/ National Health Board or Medical CounciI/Directory as appropriate for the customer in the market, to ascertain the compliance risk and based on the response and outcome of a risk assessment as per [Quality Risk Management][LBHIY], will determine whether approval of the customer should be progressed.

 ### Approval of supplier/customer Bona Fide
 * The RP of the relevant entity reviews and approves the supplier or customer, when supplied via the 3PL wholesale model.